9th8/up-to-date-real-world-haskell/19-error-handling.md

     `Nothing` in that situation.
 We were able to achieve error handling at no expense to laziness.

     But how do we apply this to our `divBy` example?
-Let\'s consider the situation there: failure is a property of an individual bad input, not of the input list itself.
+Let's consider the situation there: failure is a property of an individual bad input, not of the input list itself.
 How about making failure a property of an individual output element, rather than the output list itself?